Dhagash1206/Dhagash1206/README.md

 # Hi, I'm Dhagash 👋

 - Currently learning Backend Development and AI/ML
-- Pursuing B.Tech in Artificial Intelligence at the National Institute of Technology, Surat.
+- Pursuing B.Tech in Artificial Intelligence at National Institute of Technology, Surat.
 - Passionate about building scalable, reliable backend systems and writing clean, efficient code.

 - Actively diving into the world of artificial intelligence — from deep learning